ThomasBennion/Rubatone/README.md

 ## A bit more detail about how the music works (passive inputs)
+Here are some examples of what the various musical components sound like: https://drive.google.com/drive/folders/1vTTTFQ566BI69s2_AKwTh8KSf03fYj4L

 These components are partially generative or stochastic, meaning that they play sequenced loops for each of the instruments, with some elements chosen at random.
 For example, the bass and chords instruments will randomly choose to play one of three distinct sounding loops, which use different chords and notes.
 Certain drum hits and notes in the chord and bass section also have assigned probabilities that a sequenced note will play.
 This means that any session of playing/performing with Rubatone will be unique, and sound unlike the last!

 The heart rate values are mapped to the music's tempo, with faster heart rates creating faster-paced music and slower heart rates creating slower music.
 As well as this, heart rate values are mapped to three discrete 'intensity' states (low, medium, and high intensity), with different drum loops and rhythms being chosen to match the intensity level.